 Public Awareness of Science As part of my previous Royal Society University Research Fellowship award and any funding by the UK government Biotechnology & Biological Sciences Research Council (BBSRC), the award holder is able to devote time to the "public awareness of science".
 The following initiatives have been undertaken:

-2007 Instigation of the website (queenmaryphotosynthesis.org/nield/ and early designs of queenmaryphotosynthesis.org) to showcase this particular science, co-designing specific clickable images and linking them to text-based descriptions of the photosynthetic electron chain, with click-through links for each complex, subunits and co-factors.
+2007-2009 Instigation and copious revisions to the website (queenmaryphotosynthesis.org/nield/ and early designs of queenmaryphotosynthesis.org) to showcase this particular science, co-designing specific clickable images and linking them to text-based descriptions of the photosynthetic electron chain, with click-through links for each complex, subunits and co-factors.
 Christmas Photosynthesis meeting organisation at Queen Mary.
-Organisation of an 'open' discussion meeting (350 delegates) at the Royal Society (several days, July).
+Organisation of an 'open' discussion meeting (350 delegates) at the Royal Society (several days, July 2007).

 2005 As the group was in 6 months temporary accommodation (twice) during periods of building refurbishment, this proved problematic for running 'open days', hence an initiative was organised with Imperial College's Inspire scheme (http://www.imperial.ac.uk/inspire/).
 Several afternoons in June and December were organised for teacher-training (Physics), including hands-on transmission electron microscopy and the value of image-processing techniques.
 Students from Ilford and Hackney attended another self-run course.
 A number of schools participate in the Inspire scheme, and several sessions benefited more Yr 12 A/S level students than was previously possible (given 'dry' computing lab refurbishment).